What changes about marketing at this stage

 -

-AI changes the bar: Buyers are filtering harder, content sameness is rising, and marketing teams need better judgment about where AI compresses work versus where human differentiation matters.
+AI changes the bar: Buyers are filtering harder, content sameness is rising, and marketing teams need better judgment about where AI cuts the work versus where human differentiation still matters.

 -